jaymeforeshew/LoyaltyWebProject/README.md

 * Within API/, run the command:
 * npm start
 * Visit your API at [http://localhost:3000](http://localhost:3000).

+### Postgres Database
+* Make sure you have your Postgres DB running on port 5432.
+* This is what the API is expecting: `postgres://localhost:5432/LoyaltyProject`
+* but this can be modified in /API/queries.js

 ### Twitter Script
 * To run the twitter script that scans a user's twitter account, you'll have to do a few things in API/twitter-test.js: